enderNakamoto/omnicastle_rootstock/README.md

    - Determines the result of a battle by comparing the power of attacking and defending armies, adjusting for the current fear Greed Index.

 2. **`calculateAdjustedArmyPower(Army memory army, uint256 fgindex)`**
-   - Adjusts army power based on the fear greed index, favoring certain unit types under specific weather conditions.
+   - Adjusts army power based on the fear greed index, favoring certain unit types under specific index.

 ## Events